High heels: Can’t live with ’em, can’t live without ’em. High heels pain, on the other hand? Can definitely live without

-It’s the age-old question asked by every shoe-loving woman at one point or another: How to wear high heels without pain.
+It’s the age-old question asked by every shoe-loving woman at one point or another: How in the world do I wear high heels without the pain?
 Is it even possible?
 Are we relegated to a “grin and bear” mentality for life in the name of looking—and feeling—awesome?
 Turns out, a fabulous pair sky-high shoes and pain-free feet aren’t mutually exclusive.

 We spoke to podiatry expert Dr. Catherine Moyer, who gave us eight tips for how to continue to wear stylish shoes—without paying the painful price.